You’re going to love this place. It’s one of the prettiest river valleys in Belgium

 Go to the Valley of the Hoëgne.
 Go there.
 Now.
 Today.
 Next week.
 Next month.

 But go there!

-It’s not accessible by public transport.
+It’s not easily accessible by public transport.
+(Although see the comments below for some bus info).
 Enter “Roquez 49, 4845 Jalhay-Sart” into your car’s GPS.
 The starting point is Pont de Belleheid.
 You’ll have to park your car in the car park that’s reached by driving over the river.
 Yes, you literally drive through it – fording it, not passing over a bridge.
 When I was there it was very shallow, so hopefully it will be when you visit.
 The route starts at the far end of the car park:

 You can’t get lost.
 Simply follow the abundant blue cross markers upstream.

 At the end of the trail you will come out into an open expanse (another good picnic area!) and see the Bridge of Centenaire, which was built in 1930 to mark Belgium’s 100th birthday: